 Location / Dove

-Casa Leone Italy is located in the old town of Castiglione del Lago, on Via Vittorio Emanuele, the main pedestrian street.
+Casa Leone Italy is located in the old town of Castiglione del Lago, on the first part of Via Vittorio Emanuele, the main pedestrian street.

 Casa Leone Italy si trova nel centro storico di Castiglione del Lago, in Via Vittorio Emanuele, la principale via pedonale.